colin-mohawk/miseries-and-misfortunes-character-generator/README.md

     - Done

 ### Future
+- add option to show dice rolls
 - update file output so it writes a new filename each time
 - follow the example of income to add flexibility to the script
-- implement alternative output like partially filled character sheet, or a formatted
+- implement alternative output like partially filled character sheet
 - simplify code
+- add more roles
-- show dice rolls
+- research